History & Heritage of Maple Ridge

 Maple Ridge has a deep rooted historical past that dates back to the mid-1850s when the first settlers arrived.
 The earliest settlers in Maple Ridge were Hawaiians called Kanakas that were employed by the Hudson’s Bay Company (HBC).

-Samuel Roberson was the first settler in Maple Ridge and came to Maple Ridge from Scotland, he was also an employee of the HBC.
+Samuel Robertson was the first settler in Maple Ridge and came to Maple Ridge from Scotland, he was also an employee of the HBC.

 John McIver, the first land owner in Maple Ridge, also came to Maple Ridge from Scotland when he was 19 years old on a supply ship bound for Fort Churchill on Hudson’s Bay.
 John McIver, along with his teen aged companion, Kenneth Morrison, started a long dangerous journey from Fort Churchill to Fort Langley by snowshoe and canoe.
 First Nations people along the route saved the party from starvation and freezing.